-The School of Law Library is an academic research center that supports the information needs of the faculty and students of the School of Law.
+The Law Library is an academic research center that supports the information needs of the faculty and students of George Mason University’s Antonin Scalia Law School.

-The School of Law, located in Arlington, Virginia, is known for its unique program, which emphasizes law and economics.
-This site provides extensive information about the administration, curriculum, faculty, student organizations, and the libraries/facilities.
+Located in Arlington, Virginia, George Mason University’s Antonin Scalia Law School is known for its unique program, which emphasizes law and economics.
+This site provides extensive information about the administration, curriculum, faculty, student organizations, and the libraries.

 The LEAD Office works collaboratively with students, faculty, and staff to provide leadership, education, training, and development for students at all levels of leadership development.
 This site contains information on LEAD’s goals, programs, and involvement opportunities.